I only ever cried over three people in my life:

-I have this image of her in one of those gorgeously designed West Hollywood night spots: she’s standing under a blue spotlight with a sleek black dress and her hair covering part of her face just like Jessica Rabbit.
-There’s live music going on and a DJ spinning Latina and Salsa dance tunes and later she’ll be upstairs eating canapés and drinking cocktails in the VIP room.
+I have this image of her in one of those gorgeously designed West Hollywood night spots – she’s standing under a blue spotlight in a sleek black dress and her hair covers part of her face just like Jessica Rabbit.
+There’s live music going onand the DJ spinning Latina and Salsa dance tunes and later she’ll be upstairs eating canapés and drinking cocktails in the VIP room.

-I go to tell her about Les Artistes but then change my mind again.
+I go to tell her about Les Artistes but then change my mind.
 Maybe she’ll think it’s a bit pussy, a lesbian theatre group.
 So, I don’t say nothing about myself, I just let her talk which is probably better cause broads like it when you’re a good listener.

 As I wait outside on her porch for the taxi, I turn to kiss her and she offers me her cheek.

-‘Look,’ she begins, awkwardly, ‘it was really nice of you to walk me home and stuff but I already told you…’
+“Look,” she begins, “it was really nice of you to walk me home and stuff, but I already told you…”

 The next morning, I’m back in Sandra Dee’s.
 They serve an all-day vegetarian breakfast on the weekends.
 I sit up on a stool next to the bar, pushing fried tomatoes and cold baked beans around my plate, like all the escaped convicts do in the old road movies when they go on the run and end up in greasy spoons.